lisaofalltrades/electron-quick-notes/README.md

     let win = new BrowserWindow({width:800, height: 600});
     win.loadURL('file://${--direname}/index.html')
     win.webContents.openDevTools();
-    // eelctron will open a window with dev inspection tools });
+    // electron will open a window with dev inspection tools });
 ```

+In MAIN.JS , you will need to:
+    - require electron library
+    - set up a BrowserWindow object
+    - Load URLs
+- render process